nanocurrency/nano-docs/docs/running-a-node/ledger-management.md

 !!! warning "RocksDB uses many files"
 	The above details are for the default LMDB database setup.
 If using RocksDB, please note that it uses potentially 100s of SST files to manage the ledger so details should followed from the [RocksDB Ledger Backend](#rocksDB-ledger-backend) section below.

+!!! tip "Updating the node may require a lengthy ledger upgrade"
+	Read the [guide](#updating-the-node) further down this page for some tips on how to minimize downtime during an update.

 ## Bootstrapping

 When starting a new node the ledger must be downloaded and kept updated in order to participate on the network properly.
 This is done automatically via bootstrapping - the node downloads and verifies blocks from other nodes across the network.
 This process can take hours to days to complete depending on network conditions and [hardware specifications](/running-a-node/node-setup/#hardware-recommendations).